maladon/docs/tutorials/hvac-tutorial/README.md

 ## Download the HVAC code

 This tutorial uses a common codebase that includes a web application and specifications for the hardware.
-The code has been written to be flexible and works with multiple hardware platforms, and the simulator.
+The code has been written to be flexible and works with multiple hardware platforms or the Python simulator.

 [https://www.github.com/exosite/hvac-reference-app/release/link.zip](https://www.github.com/exosite/hvac-reference-app/release/link.zip)

 ## Create a Solution

+Next you need a place to deploy HVAC solution code.

 ### Web UI

-Next you need a place to deploy the BBG HVAC solution code.
+To create a solution using the Web UI:

 1. From the *Solutions* tab (https://www.exosite.io/business/solutions), click "+ NEW SOLUTION."